-A post-cesarean wound infection can occur when bacteria get into the incision wound.
+A post-cesarean wound infection can occur when bacteria get into the incision wound after a cesarean delivery or C-section.
 Doctors can treat surgical wound infections with medications and proper wound care.

 This article looks at the causes and types of wound infections after a cesarean, risk factors, and treatments.

 Cesarean delivery, which some people call a C-section, is a major surgery.
 It comes with the same risks, including wound infections, as other types of surgery.

 Infections occur when bacteria enter the wound.
 Staphylococcus aureus, or staph bacteria, are the most common cause of post-cesarean wound infections, causing an estimated

 Staph bacteria naturally live on people’s hair and skin.
 When they multiply and enter a wound, they can cause several types of infection.